adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 # History-log:

 ## Read-only milestones bellow after being written (freshest=up, historically=down):
+**[17] - CivetHoverProvider tests pass; CivetDiagnosticsProvider gets correct diagnostics but test times out.**
+- `civet-hover.spec.ts` now uses `CivetHoverProvider` and correctly asserts hover content and range for `simple.svelte`.
+- `civet-diagnostics.spec.ts` now uses `CivetDiagnosticsProvider`.
+Logs show correct diagnostics being generated and mapped, but the test itself times out.
+- Both providers correctly use the shared `LSAndTSDocResolver`.

+[16] - [big] - positive civetHover update, now it's showing some content, just little bit off, already not a null tho also the diagnostic is not in civetDiagnostic, probably wanna move it there as well

 [15] - [big] - test on civet diagnostic works,
 but for some reason it goes sometimes beyond 2s?